mui/mui-x/docs/data/date-pickers/time-picker/time-picker.md

 {{"demo": "TimePickerValue.js"}}

-## Responsiveness
+## Available components

-The component is available in three variants:
+The component is available in four variants:

 - The `DesktopNextTimePicker` component which works best for mouse devices and large screens.
   It renders the views inside a popover and allows editing values directly inside the field.